ayonadee/Coffee-Chat-/README.md

 Author: Ayona Duncan

 # Project Scope

+Networking in tech and any field in general is an essential and sure-fire way to get your foot in the door and even perhaps jump the queue a couple of steps.
+However it is often difficult to keep track of the various people and discussions you have along the way.

+Introducing...
+Coffee Chat:

-I am building a networking contact book app that allows users to store contact details, key information and memories that the user has pertaining to the individuals they have encountered at networking events, meetups, conferences etc.
+A networking contact book app that allows users to store contact details, key information and memories that the user has pertaining to the individuals they have encountered at networking events, meetups, conferences etc.
 # Architecture
 draw.io
 syntax is ![](where you have saved it for example new folder/